|

 Can I pay for the classes one at a time?

 Sorry, I cannot pro-rate the classes.
-Most classes in Manhattan are sold in 8 or 10 class packages and since these are in a 5-class series (occasionally a 4-class series), you're already getting a good deal (plus they are almost half the typical cost per class).
+Most classes in Manhattan are sold in 8 or 10 class packages and since these are in a 6-class series, you're already getting a good deal (plus they are almost half the typical cost per class).
 Payment is due on or before the first class unless prior arrangements have been made.

 When can I sign up?